danmysak/cheathit/README.md

 ['<START>', 'CheatHit', 'supports', 'C', '+', '+', 'Python', 'v2', '&', 'v3', 'and', '_even_', 'VB', '.', 'NET', 'awesome', '!', '<END>']
 ```

 ### Results

 For each pair of students CheatHit will report how much code is shared between the students while adjusting for how distinctive the shared code is.
-See the [Parameters](#Parameters) section above for an insight into what CheatHit considers distinctive.
+See the [Parameters](#Parameters) and [Tokenization](#Tokenization) sections above for an insight into what CheatHit considers distinctive.